 This post may contain affiliate links.
 See my disclosure statement for details.

-An easy rustic bread pudding recipe that’s plain & simple, but so delicious.
-Use any kind of stale bread.
-Great for dessert or breakfast.
+A classic bread pudding recipe that’s simple, comforting, and absolutely delicious.
+Made with any kind of bread, it’s perfect for dessert or a cozy breakfast.

 Rustic Bread Pudding Recipe Tips

 - A dense or stale bread works best, but any kind of bread can be used.
-For this bread pudding recipe, I used not quite half a loaf of my rustic skillet bread.
+For this bread pudding recipe, I used 6 slices of fresh brioche bread.

-- The bake time for this rustic bread pudding can vary anywhere between 55 minutes and 70 minutes.
+- The bake time can vary anywhere between 55 minutes and 70 minutes.
 It bakes quicker in a convection oven.
 After 50 minutes, watch it closely.
-If the top begins to brown too much, cover it with a piece of foil.
+If the top begins to brown too much, cover it with a piece of aluminum foil.
 The pudding is done when it’s firm to the touch, and a knife inserted in the middle comes out clean.

 - For a more custard-like pudding, use less bread.
 If you prefer more bread than custard, stay with the six cups.